go-rod/go-rod.github.io/error-handling.md

 ## Get the error value

-For example, the two code blocks below are basically doing the same thing in two styles.
+The two code blocks below are almost doing the same thing in two styles.

 The style below will usually end up in less code, but it may also catch extra errors: